 An introduction to vertebrate organisms stressing morphology, and physiology of organ-systems of selected representative forms.
 Chordate types will be studied in the laboratory with the fetal pig receiving major emphasis.
 Four classes and one three-hour laboratory period per week.
-Prerequisites: Biology 101 and 102 or the equivalent.
+Prerequisites: Biology 101 and 102.
 Biology 105 is a requirement for major biology interests.